-Environmental and animal protection funders, nonprofits, and their media have done more to empower the industries they claimed to oppose (industries that would acquire many of the food companies activists used their positioning to create) than enfranchise the victims they claimed to represent, and in many ways show the greatest example of the Winners Take All form of corruption and by creating a mutilation of the ideal of animal liberation, skew the baseline for climate reparations.
+Environmental and animal protection funders, nonprofits, and their media did more to empower the industries they claimed to oppose than the victims they claimed to represent, and in many ways show the greatest example of the Winners Take All form of corruption and by creating a mutilation of the ideal of animal liberation, skew the baseline for climate reparations.

-The majority of animals live in the future, not in factory farms today, but misdirection toward the latter by food investors has moved the most aspirational social justice movement into a food investment strategy, using the same non-inclusive, deadly and racist for of birthright exploitation that caused crisis, and for many it was a move to grab as much as they could (often on the excuse of doing it for their children) in the middle of a crisis killing millions.
+The majority of animals live in the future, not in factory farms today, but misdirection towards the latter by food investors has moved the most aspirational social justice movement into a food investment strategy, using the same non-inclusive, deadly and racist for of birthright exploitation that caused crisis, and for many it was a move to grab as much as they could (often on the excuse of doing it for their children) in the middle of a crisis killing millions.